"If we receive the witness of men, the witness of God is greater; for this is the witness of God which He has testified of His Son.

 “He who is the blessed and only Potentate, the King of kings and Lord of lords, who alone has immortality, dwelling in unapproachable light, whom no man has seen or can see, to whom be honor and everlasting power.”
 (1 Timothy 6:15,16)

-The Wrath of God is more about consequences more than about God having a temper tantrum.
+The Wrath of God is more about consequences of our unacceptable behavior than about God having a temper tantrum.
 Yet Romans 1:18-20 is all too true.
 All men everywhere, regardless of what they know or don't know, are without excuse because of God's revelation of Himself in nature.

 For the wrath (orge) of God is revealed (apokalupto) from heaven against all ungodliness and unrighteousness of men, who suppress (repress) the truth in unrighteousness, because what may be known of God is manifest in them, for God has shown it to them.
 For since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made, even His eternal power and Godhead, so that they are without excuse, because, although they knew God, they did not glorify Him as God, nor were thankful, but became futile in their thoughts, and their foolish hearts were darkened.
 Professing to be wise, they became fools, and changed the glory of the incorruptible God into an image made like corruptible man—and birds and four-footed animals and creeping things..."
 (Romans 1:18-23)

-God’s stinging indictment of mankind or many reasons can be seen throughout the entire Bible, for instance in Romans Chapter 2:
+God’s stinging indictment of mankind can be seen throughout the entire Bible, for instance in Romans Chapter 2:

 “Therefore you are inexcusable, O man, whoever you are who judge, for in whatever you judge another you condemn yourself; for you who judge practice the same things.
 But we know that the judgment of God is according to truth against those who practice such things.
 And do you think this, O man, you who judge those practicing such things, and doing the same, that you will escape the judgment of God?
 Or do you despise the riches of His goodness, forbearance, and longsuffering, not knowing that the goodness of God leads you to repentance?